LoveMondays/devise-vero/README.md

 gem 'devise-vero'
 ```

-Run `bundle install` and that's it.
+Run `bundle install`, and then run:

+    rails generate devise:vero:install

+To copy the default configuration file to your initializers directory.

 ## Usage